pupeno/reagent-toolbox-docs/README.md

 ## License

-Copyright © 2017 Flexpoint Tech Ltd
+Copyright © 2017 Flexpoint Tech Ltd.

 Distributed under the Eclipse Public License either version 1.0 or (at your option) any later version.